Mouseworld-Lab/ACROSS-Test-Case-3/README.md

 sudo ip link set mirror up
 ```

-> Then, deploy the mirroring service by applying the mw-mirror.yaml file:
+> Then, deploy the mirroring by applying the mw-mirror.yaml file:
 ```
 ansible-playbook deployment-kne/mw-mirror.yaml
 ```